robertschank/robertschank.github.io/index.md

 **Find the opposites** - Flip your original statement in different directions:

-- To the opposite: "He does respect me"
+- To the opposite: "He *does* respect me"
-- To yourself: "I don't respect myself"
+- To yourself: "*I* don't respect myself"
-- To the other person/thing: "I don't respect him"
+- To the other person/thing: "*I* don't respect *him*"

 **Find three examples** - For each turnaround that resonates, find three specific examples of how it might be as true or truer than your original thought.